 More critically, a rear camber-compensating spring was not used, despite the adoption of one by Porsche, and a large aftermarket for that developed for VWs, Renaults and older Porsches.
 This device had come to be seen as the most critical element in taming the vices of rear-engined swing-axle suspensions.

 Given the $19.95 retail price of the EMPI Camber Compensator, it probably would have cost Chevrolet some $15 or less in mass volumes to buy and install.
-A whole industry grew around Corvair chassis improvements, as serious Corvair driver were all-too aware of its limitations:
+A whole industry grew around Corvair chassis improvements, as serious Corvair drivers were all-too aware of its limitations:

 By 1963, sports car racer and writer Denise McCluggage could begin an article on Corvair handling idiosyncrasies with words that assumed a knowing familiarity by her auto buff readers: “Seen any Corvairs lately with the back end smashed in?
 Chances are they weren’t run into, but rather ran into something while going backwards.
 And not in reverse gear, either.”